spesmilo/electrumx/docs/protocol-methods.rst

 blockchain.block.headers
 ========================

-Return a concatenated chunk of block headers from the main chain.
+Return a chunk of block headers from the main chain.

 **Signature**